 SAN FRANCISCO – Like other organizations, Zions Bancorporation was dealing with increased cyberthreats and had reached “security appliance fatigue.”
 With every new threat, a vendor would pop up with a new appliance.

 The bank had a ton of security data, including Windows and IDS logs, but had difficulty leveraging it for security analytics.
-Two
+Two security information and event management (SIEM) systems helped with log analysis, but Zions reached the limits with existing technology in search of its goal of enabling a data-driven security strategy.

 For the Salt Lake City-based bank holding company, the solution was found by leveraging one of the hottest concepts in information security: big data.
 More specifically, it harnessed information from its disparate security data sources by developing a Hadoop-based security data warehouse.